ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

 Documentation: https://docs.blickfeld.com/cube/latest/getting_started.

-To connect to the blickfeld over a newtork switch, the ethernet adapter must be configured to a static ip address.
-In the pi terminal, run `ip addr` and identify the name of the ethernet cable (should be eth0). edit the appropriate `.yaml` file in `/etc/netplan/` and change it accordingly:
+To connect to the blickfeld over a network switch, the ethernet adapter must be configured to a static ip address.
+In the Raspberry Pi terminal, run `ip addr` and identify the name of the ethernet cable (should be eth0).
+Edit the appropriate `.yaml` file in `/etc/netplan/` and change it accordingly:

 ```yaml
 network: